 Google Earth is a friendly 3D, Internet-based Geographic Information System (GIS) application.
 This application was originally developed by the Keyhole Inc. located in Silicon Valley.
 In 2004, Keyhole Inc. was acquired by Google.
-Google re-packaged Keyhole's 3D Virtual globe software and release the new version, call "Google Earth" in
+Google re-packaged Keyhole's 3D Virtual globe software and release the new version, call "Google Earth" in June, 2005.

-June, 2005.
 The concept of the Digital Earth was unveiled to the general public by Google Earth; many researchers or governments agencies started to utilize Google Earth for their works.
-The concept was originally developed for the defense industry for use in reconnaissance (observing, spying, and planning).
 The software enables you to virtually fly over any place in the world from your computer.